martincabrera/madrid-activities/DESIGN-DECISIONS.md

 There is also a rake task ```rake import:json_file```that imports the madrid.json file that was given as a starting point.
 As a matter of fact, ```rake db:seed``` invokes internally this rake task to populate the database for the first time.

+## API HTTP Status Codes used

+Both endpoints return a **200** even when there are no items found since we are dealing with a search, we are not requesting activities by IDs.

+With the recommendation endpoint, we return a 422 status code when any of the mandatory params are not present.

 # Future enhancements

     1) Do not recommend outdors activity on a rainy day